History of

 WWI

 David Booth Kansas Memorial Stadium was the University’s first major war memorial, built in the years following the First World War to commemorate the 129 students and alumni who died making “the world safe for democracy.”
 David Booth Kansas Memorial Stadium is one of several war memorials on the University of Kansas campus, including the Vietnam War Memorial, Korean War Memorial, World War II Memorial Carillon and Campanile, Victory Eagle, and Kansas Memorial Union.
-The renovated David Booth Kansas Memorial Stadium will continue its cherished history by commemorating WWI as one of Kansas’ six war memorials.
-Details on the memorial will be released at a later date.
+On Friday, August 29th, the renovated David Booth Kansas Memorial Stadium was rededicated as one of Kansas’ six war memorials.